Sparshkatoch/Sparshkatoch/README.md

 - 👋 Hi, I’m @Sparshkatoch
 - 👀 I’m interested in santosh sir
-- 🌱 I’m currently learning .nothing..
+- 🌱 I’m currently learning.....nothing..
 - 💞️ I’m looking to collaborate with anuv jain..
-- 📫 How to reach me found in miet everyday in A2
+- 📫 How to reach me.... found in miet everyday in A2
 - 😄 Pronouns: Severage
 - ⚡ Fun fact: I am doing engineering